scrapy/scrapy/docs/topics/firebug.rst

-As you can see, the page markup is not very descriptive: the elements don't contain ``id``, ``class`` or any attribute that clearly identifies them, so we''ll use the ranking bars as a reference point to select the data to extract when we construct our XPaths.
+As you can see, the page markup is not very descriptive: the elements don't contain ``id``, ``class`` or any attribute that clearly identifies them, so we'll use the ranking bars as a reference point to select the data to extract when we construct our XPaths.

 After using FireBug, we can see that each link is inside a ``td`` tag, which is